kmkz/Sources/README.md

 Sources
 =======

-Repository that contains random but useful sources.
+Repository that contains random but useful source codes.